christophnz/SMS-BnR-Tools/README.md

   * Export messages for a single contact
   * Export messages for all contacts: This prompts you to select a folder and will generate one XML file per contact
   * File exist options: Merge, overwrite, cancel - Merge will eliminate duplicate messages and add new messages (ordered by date)
-  * The exported XML files have the same format as the original from the app and also references the xsl stylesheet for display in the browser
+  * The exported XML files have the same format as the original from the app and also reference the xsl stylesheet for display in the browser

 Currently missing - possible future features
 --------------------------------------------